mui/material-ui/test/README.md

 #### Run the core mocha unit/integration test suite.

-To run all of the unit tests just run  `yarn test:unit`
+To run all of the unit and integration tests run `yarn test:unit`

-If you want to `grep` for certain tests just add `-- -g STRING_TO_GREP` and change STRING_TO_GREP.
+If you want to `grep` for certain tests add `-g STRING_TO_GREP`.

 #### Watch the core mocha unit/integration test suite.

 `yarn test:watch`

 First, we have the **unit test** suite.
-It uses [mocha](https://mochajs.org) and the *shallow* API of [enzyme](https://github.com/airbnb/enzyme) to allow testing the components in isolation.
+It uses [mocha](https://mochajs.org) and a thin wrapper around `@testing-library/react`.
-It's the fastest approach, and is best suited for testing many combinations.
-Here is an [example](https://github.com/mui-org/material-ui/blob/master/packages/material-ui/src/Menu/Menu.test.js#L27) with the `Menu` component.
+Here is an [example](https://github.com/mui-org/material-ui/blob/master/packages/material-ui/src/Dialog/Dialog.test.js#L87) with the `Dialog` component.

 Next, we have the **integration** tests.
-We are using the *mount* API of [enzyme](https://github.com/airbnb/enzyme).
-It allows testing the integration of different components using a virtual DOM.
-This virtual DOM is provided by [jsdom](https://github.com/tmpvar/jsdom).
-It's here to make sure components work together.
+They are mostly used for components that act as composite widgets like `Select` or `Menu`.
 Here is an [example](https://github.com/mui-org/material-ui/blob/master/packages/material-ui/test/integration/Menu.test.js#L28) with the `Menu` component.

 #### Create HTML coverage reports

 `yarn test:coverage:html`

 When running this command you should get under `coverage/index.html` a full coverage report in HTML format.
 This is created using [Istanbul](https://istanbul-js.org)'s HTML reporter and gives good data such as line, branch and function coverage.